Serving: 2-3 meals

 - Few stems chopped cilantro leaves

-- Mung beans – wash well and soak overnight in water
+- Mix Mung beans and organic basmati (white or brown) rice– wash well and soak overnight (or for 4 hours same day) in water

 - Rinse both mung beans and rice thoroughly in cold water

-- Heat the ghee in a large deep cooking pot and add mustard seeds.
+- Heat the ghee in a large deep cooking pot and add mustard seeds (if using).
 Wait till they start popping and then add cumin seeds.

 - When cumin starts sizzling, quickly add ginger, hing, bay leaf, turmeric, cumin powder and coriander powder.
 Mix well and do not allow to burn.

 - Add the vegetables and stir well, let cook for 3-5 minutes

 - Add the mung beans and rice to the pot

 - Cover with a lid, stir and watch periodically.

 It will take approximately 35-45 minutes to be fully cooked.
 You may need to add more water mid-way to keep the consistency like a thick soup while cooking.
 Ensure lentil is fully softened and blended with rice.
 When ready to serve, remove from heat, add lemon juice, ½ tsp of ghee and some chopped cilantro leaves.
 Enjoy!